Each evening, Visible wants you to record your symptoms and activity for the day.

 After I used it a while, I realized that for the symptom “fatigue” I had to think about what that really means.
 For example, if I’m in bed all day, but actually feel good, is that “none” or “severe?”
 Likewise, if I was very active and expected to be tired and was, is that “severe?”
 I finally decided to record how I felt, regardless of what I did since there is a separate recording of activity.

 I also had trouble because the scale is not absolute, which makes it harder to see progress over time.
 For example, on the standardized pain scale, 0 is no pain and 10 is the worst pain you have ever had.
 What I found over time is that my concept of “mild” or “severe” changed, which made the data recorded less useful.
-Also, there were several times I want to record small improvements, but since there are only four choices, I couldn’t do that.
+Also, there were several times I wanted to record small improvements, but since there are only four choices, I couldn’t do that.

 The symptom tracking is fast and simple, but possibly too simplistic.